DavidLichtenberger/reaper-csurf-us2400/readme.md

 ### Scribble Strip Window

-Hitting **Shift and F-Key** together (in that order, reversed order brings up the [On-Screen-Help](#keymap-and-on-screen-help)) opens a resizable **Scribble Strip Window**, showing track names / FX parameter names dynamically correlated with the corresponding fader / encoder row (column?) – it even indicates touch states, selected / rec armed tracks and parameter values.
+Pushing **Shift and F-Key** together (in that order, reversed order brings up the [On-Screen-Help](#keymap-and-on-screen-help)) opens a resizable **Scribble Strip Window**, showing track names / FX parameter names dynamically correlated with the corresponding fader / encoder row (column?) – it even indicates touch states, selected / rec armed tracks and parameter values.

 Still not better than if the US-2400 had a display, but it sure helps.